Generative Engine Optimisation Agency: Why Earned Media Wins AI Visibility

 Huthwaite: turning 50 years of IP into a voice

-Huthwaite wrote the book on sales with SPIN Selling, but its podcast had stalled.
-We relaunched it as Mastering Sales and Negotiations, built around named senior guests and tied to their own methodology, and grew it from a standing start to more than 35,000 downloads in nine months, with a breakout episode hitting 17,527.
+Huthwaite own the iconic SPIN Selling methodology, but was struggling to cut through when it came to thought leadership, despite having an abundance of industry knowledge and internal experts.
+We launched a podcast and content series for the business, Mastering Sales and Negotiations, built around named senior guests and tied to their own methodology.
+We grew it from a standing start to more than 35,000 downloads in nine months, with a breakout episode hitting 17,527 subscriptions.
 The series turned half a century of research into content their buyers actually consume, which is how a B2B brand becomes the cited authority in its field.

 None of these started as GEO projects.
 They are earned reputation, built in credible places, which is precisely what the AI answer is built from.